Trezeguet recalls EURO 2000 golden goal

 Article body

-It is 20 years to the day since David Trezeguet struck the most golden of goals, pirouetting on the penalty spot and dispatching a half-volley high into the roof of the net in the UEFA EURO 2000 final.Watch full match for free on UEFA.tv
+In the UEFA EURO 2000 final, David Trezeguet struck the most golden of goals, pirouetting on the penalty spot and dispatching a half-volley high into the roof of the net .Watch full match for free on UEFA.tv

 This was the short-lived era of the golden goal, the next-goal-wins rule taken from playgrounds and transposed on to the biggest stage, so in an instant the 22-year-old had clinched the title for France, realising the dream of adding to their FIFA World Cup win two years earlier.